Gunung Ledang/Mount Ophir : DIY Full Day Hike in Malaysia

 It is just quite troublesome to take your own transport from Singapore if you wish to go by public transport.
 However, it is the cheapest option.
 Your total journey cost can be less than 10 SGD.

 The best way is to hire your own vehicle.
 I would suggest to combine a trip together to Malacca/JB or Kluang.
 It will be cheaper that way.
 However, if due to lack of time, you could just hire a vehicle from Singapore.
 I hired a comfortable 16-seater van for 14 people and it came up to around 35 SGD per pax return trip to Singapore.
 The more people you have, the cheaper the hired vehicle will be.
 The ideal range of people to get is at least 4 so that you can hire 1 vehicle.
-The cost range should be around 40 SGD (per pax).
+The cost range should be around 40 SGD (per pax), if you maybe have 10 pax.
 This price only works if you get the driver from JB usually =)

 If you wish to hire a vehicle, do let me know!